IBM/charts/stable/ibm-db2oltp-dev/README.md

-# IBM Db2 Developer-C Helm Chart
+# IBM Db2 Developer-C Helm Chart - BETA

 [Db2 Developer-C Edition](http://www-03.ibm.com/software/products/sv/db2-developer-edition) enables you to develop, test, evaluate and demonstrate database and warehousing applications in a non-production environment.

 ## Introduction

 This chart is consist of IBM Db2 Developer-C Edition and is a persistent relational database intended to be deployed in IBM Cloud Private environments.

+### New in this BETA release

+1. Multi-platform manifest support
+2. Base OS with latest patches

 ## Prerequisites
 - Retrieve image.secret from http://ibm.biz/db2-dsm-license by reviewing and accepting the terms and conditions.